 Yes, I was a quiet white-bread guy from Ohio.
 Paula was a gregarious New York Jewish mother, 10 years my senior.
 They say opposites attract and this case it was all too true.
 Living together in such small quarters took some adjustments on both sides.
-We could argue about the big-ticket items like most couples.
+We would argue about the big-ticket items like most couples.
 But we got on surprisingly well despite being together 24/7, and despite me leaving cabinet doors open and despite her placing boxes of tissues every few feet.

 Ironically I’ve been thinking quite a lot about tissues recently.
-Ever since Paula was diagnosed with cancer my emotions were close to the surface and anything could make the tears come.
-Breaking down in front of people was sometimes embarrassing…for them.
-All they could say is— “I’m sorry”, or “Stay strong”, or “Here’s a tissue.”
+Ever since Paula was diagnosed with cancer my emotions are close to the surface and anything can make the tears come.
+Breaking down in front of people is sometimes embarrassing…for them.
+All they can say is— “I’m sorry”, or “Stay strong”, or “Here’s a tissue.”
 And I remember the day when Paula’s oncologist said that he could do nothing further for her, that he was going to stop chemotherapy treatments and recommended going into hospice care.
 Paula took it all in stride and was resigned and stoic.
 I of course, broke down and started to cry.
 The doctor made great ceremony about finding and unwrapping a fresh box of tissues.
 When he handed them to me I wanted to say—in a fit of miss-placed anger —“You know where you can put this box of tissues…and sideways!”
 Instead, I accepted them and said, “Thank you.”